Super Summit Series:

 Electronics: NHRA rules apply to all classes; delay boxes are prohibited to be in any car entered in Pro.

 Event Director Decisions: Every effort has been made by SGMP to promote fair and honest racing for all participants with the best timing equipment available in the industry.
 In the unlikely event of an electronic or equipment malfunction, the Event Director will decide the outcome of the race.
 The Event Director’s decision is final and entry in the competition is acknowledgment that the participant accepts this ruling without recourse.

-Points Membership: Points membership is FREE!
+Points Membership – Points membership is FREE!
 Simply purchase a tech card at any point’s race and you are automatically enrolled, a five (5) race minimum required to qualify for the “Chase Playoffs”.

 1St – Driver with the most races entered during the current season.

 2nd – Driver with the most points races won during the current season.

 3rd – Driver with the most runner-ups won during the current season.